Akibalogh/slack-tools/docs/customer-group-audit.md

 ### Telegram Groups

 The tool queries the Telegram API to find all groups shared between you and @mojo_onchain (Sales Engineer).
 This represents all customer-related Telegram groups (401+ groups).

+#### Telegram History Visibility

+For each Telegram group, the tool checks the **history visibility** setting:

+- **Visible**: New members can see the full chat history when they join
+- **⚠️ HIDDEN**: New members cannot see messages sent before they joined
+- **Unknown**: Could not determine the setting (permissions issue)

+**Best Practice**: Customer groups should have history set to **Visible** so new team members can review past conversations and context when they join.

+**How to Fix**: In Telegram group settings:
+1. Open the group
+2. Click the group name at the top
+3. Click "Edit"
+4. Under "Chat history for new members", select "Visible"
+5. Save changes

 ## Slack Token Scopes